-Ancient paganism is warring against the Church of Christ, but Scripture declares you are well able to subdue the wicked.
-The Bible teaches, “The weapons of our warfare are not carnal but mighty through God to the pulling down of strongholds.”
+Pulling down strongholds are part of your spiritual authority.
+Evil spirits and ancient paganism war against the Church of Christ, but Scripture declares you well able to subdue the wicked.
+The Bible teaches, “The weapons of your warfare are not carnal but mighty through God to the pulling down of strongholds.”
 Strongholds include demonic paganism sourced from ancient spirits.

 Plato (429 BC) was a pagan philosopher that taught many subjects including that all things spirit was good and all things natural were evil.
 Some Christians in the Middle Ages were influenced by his mystical world view and became “so heavenly minded they were no earthly good.”
 His teachings turned some away from Biblical responsibility to take dominion for Christ sake and give dominion to the state.
 Plato was against individual liberty and viewed it as selfish.
 He wrote in the “Laws”: